F30

 Possible Causes

-Blown thermal fuse on cavity, Open overheat sensor, Poor airflow around oven, Shorted wiring bypassing sensor
+Blown thermal fuse on the cavity, Open overheat sensor, Poor airflow around the oven, Shorted wiring bypassing the sensor

 How to Fix / Troubleshooting

-Safety first: Isolate the oven from mains and allow it to cool.
+Safety first: Isolate the oven from the mains supply and allow it to cool.

 - Locate thermal fuse: On many Bauknecht ovens, a one-shot thermal fuse is mounted on the top or rear of the cavity.